Aunt Susan would be so proud!

 Getting the right to vote was certainly a feat and a great accomplishment, but women’s rights certainly didn’t stop there.
 Even the last fifty years have held their own challenges for women.

+How is this in any way a humorous book you ask?
+Well, flip to the section in which expectant mothers are advised to buy larger clothes or just stay indoors for the purpose of concealing their “current state.”
+There are also a few bits about husbands dropping their wives off at the hospital and returning to work to “await the news.”
 My, how times have changed!
 This book surely isn’t indicative of everyone who ever had a baby in 1963, but it’s intriguing to think of how different life was even that recently.

 Fast-forward to 2010:

 |Last year, my sister voted, pregnant belly abounding, and went into labor two days later–and her husband was in the room, for shame!
-They brought into the world a precious little girl who, in 17 years, will go and vote herself!|
+They brought into the world a precious little girl who, in 17 years, will go and vote herself!

 If you’re a woman who voted yesterday, take a moment to thank the pioneers of the previous century that you’re able to do so–and in whatever “current state” you’re in, no less!